 T’s Tantan official website (Japanese, menu PDFs in English): http://ts-restaurant.jp/tantan/

-Kyushu Jangara is a small chain of ramen shops in Tokyo that carries a vegan option.
+Kyushu Jangara is another small restaurant chain, specializing in ramen in Tokyo with some vegan options.
 The ramen here is simple but delicious––expect to pay less than 1,500 yen.

 There may only be one or a couple of options that are plant-based, but the vegan ramen here is so hearty and satisfying that it’s definitely worth the trip: we guarantee you will be visiting again and again for more.
 It is recommended to double-check the restaurant’s website to check menus, but as of 2021, all locations–Harajuku, Akihabara, Akasaka, Ikebukuro, and Ginza–conveniently carry a vegan option!

 The ramen selection may change seasonally or by location, but it’s always made to perfection.
 For anyone craving a satisfying, flavorful ramen experience, give Kyushu Jangara a try!

 6. Tokyo and Kyoto: AIN SOPH for Huge Vegan Burgers and Matcha Pancakes

 Ain Soph (AIN SOPH) is a very small chain of vegan restaurants in Tokyo, with a location in Kyoto.
 Each restaurant has a slightly different theme and menu, each offering high-quality, healthy vegan food.